gincoat/gincoat.github.io/docs/handlers.md

 #### How to organize your handlers
 the best way to organize handlers is to think of them like `controller's actions` in `MVC`.
 Just like in `MVC` where we create a `controller` for every `resource`, here we create a handlers file for every `resource`.

 For example, let's assume that we are building an app to manage todos which will be added by users.
-By analyzing we can see that we need to manage two resources: `users` and `todos`.
+After analyzing we can see that we need to manage two resources: `users` and `todos`.
-Now let's create these files:
+Now let's create the files for these resources:

 1- the first file `httpd/handlers/users.go` contains:
 ```go